shauryagoel/ray-tracer-in-one-weekend/src/README.md

 \dfrac{\eta}{\eta^{'}} \cdot \sin{\theta} > 1.0
 ```

-If this happens, then, refraction cannot happen and therefore the ray must reflected.
+If this happens, then, refraction cannot happen and therefore the ray must be reflected.
 This is called **Total Internal Reflection**.

 ### Chapter 11.4

 A real glass has reflectivity that varies with angle.
-This can approximated by **Schlick's Approximation**.
+This can be approximated by **Schlick's Approximation**.

+## Chapter 12

+**Field Of View** (FOV): It is the visual angle from edge to edge of the rendered image.
+It is different horizontally and vertically.
+Author chooses to always use vertical fov.
+It has been 90 degrees up till now.

+To get an arbitrary viewpoint, we require 3 things-

+**Lookfrom**: Camera position

+**Lookat**: Position of the point we look at from the camera

+**View Up Vector**: We need to specify orientation of the camera with respect to lookat-lookfrom axis.
+This is represented as an "up" vector for the camera ($vup$).
+We can find this vector by projecting a vector (not parallel to the view direction) onto the plane orthogonal to the view direction.

+We can have an orthonormal basis $(u, v, w)$ to describe our camera's orientation-

+$$
+\begin{aligned}
+\quad & u & \text{is an unit vector pointing to camera right} \\
+      & v & \text{is an unit vector pointing to camera up} \\
+      & w & \text{is an unit vector pointing opposite to the view direction}
+\end{aligned}
+$$